Electric-Coin-Company/zashi/wallet_threat_model.md

   (e.g. recurring payments) using fully-shielded transactions.**
   - They would observe bandwidth spikes that look like sends/receives following the same pattern.
-- make the user think outdated information (transactions, balance, etc.) is up to date.
+- make the user think outdated information (transactions, balance, etc.) is up-to-date.
   - By blocking the connection to lightwalletd.
 - tell which of many users of the lightwalletd instance the user is.
   - If the user reconnects from the same IP address, they can usually assume it is the same user.
-- silently prevent the user from receiving wallet security updates or security notices
+- silently prevent the user from receiving wallet security updates or security notices.
   - By blocking the phone's connection to the internet or app store.
 - tell which cryptocurrencies the user is using if the SDK is used in a multi-currency wallet.
   - The adversary would be able to see that the wallet is connecting to a lightwalletd instance, which reveals they are using the Zcash component of the wallet.